urosorozel/openstack-ansible-os_neutron/doc/source/app-ovn.rst

   neutron_ml2_drivers_type: "vlan,local,geneve"

-  # Typically this would be defined by the os-neutron-install
-  # playbook.
-The provider_networks library would parse the
-  # provider_networks list in openstack_user_config.yml and
-  # generate the values of network_types, network_vlan_ranges
-  # and network_mappings. network_mappings would have a
-  # different value for each host in the inventory based on
-  # whether or not the host was metal (typically a compute host)
-  # or a container (typically a neutron agent container)
-  #
-  # When using OVN w/ Open vSwitch, we override it to take into account
-  # the Open vSwitch bridge we are going to define outside of
-  # OpenStack-Ansible plays.
-All segmentation id ranges can be tweaked
-  # to suit the environment.
-VXLAN networks are not directly supported.

-  # When configuring Neutron to support only geneve tenant networks and
-  # vlan provider networks the configuration may resemble the following:
-  neutron_provider_networks:
-    network_types: "geneve"
-    network_geneve_ranges: "1:1000"
-    network_vlan_ranges: "vlan"
-    network_mappings: "vlan:br-provider"

-  # When configuring Neutron to support only vlan tenant networks and
-  # vlan provider networks the configuration may resemble the following:
-  neutron_provider_networks:
-    network_types: "vlan"
-    network_vlan_ranges: "vlan:102:199"
-    network_mappings: "vlan:br-provider"

-  repo_build_upper_constraints_overrides: [neutron-lib>=1.17.0]

 The overrides are instructing Ansible to deploy the OVN mechanism driver and associated OVN components.
 This is done by setting ``neutron_plugin_type`` to ``ml2.ovn``.